debling/build.java/README.md

 build-java
 ```

 And done!
-Now you can run `java -jar ./my-project.jar`, build.java will
+Now you can run `java -jar ./my-project.jar`, build.java already
 automatcly setup your main class;